-Topic Statute Applicable To Requirement Day Camp DCF 252 Day Camp Wisconsin Administrative Rules: Department of Children and Families (DCF) Chapter 252 does not apply to UWGB but we follow these rules.
-252.04 (9) Day Camp Definition: program regulated under DCF 252 and supervision to 4 or more children 3 years of age or older in a seasonal program oriented to the out-of-doors less than 24 hours a day.
-252.03 Day Camp inclusions/exclusions.
+Camp Type Statute Requirement Wisconsin Administrative Rules: Department of Children and Families (DCF) Chapter 252 does not apply to UWGB as the definition of Day Camp does not apply to our programs, but we follow these rules.
+Day Camp DCF 252 252.04 (9) Day Camp Definition : program regulated under DCF 252 and supervision to 4 or more children 3 years of age or older in a seasonal program oriented to the out-of-doors less than 24 hours a day.
+252.03 Day Camp inclusions/exclusions .
 (3) seasonal programs of 10 days or less within a 3 month period, including any day camps, vacation bible school, and holiday child care programs.
 252.02 (4) Exceptions may be granted by DCH only.
 252.07 (a) (3) conditions for license to be revoked.
-Overnight Camp ATCP 78 Overnight Wisconsin Administrative Rules: Department Agriculture, Trade and Commerce Protection (ATCP) 78.03 (11) Camp Definition: Camp means a recreational and educational camp.
-78.03 (60) Recreational and Educational camp means a camp premises, including temporary and permanent structures that are operated as an overnight living quarters where both food and lodging are provided for a camperan indoor or outdoor group living experiences with social, recreational, spiritual and education objectives during one or more seasons of the year.
-78.05 Permit Requirement Exclusions: overnight at a hotel, overnight less than 4 nights and w/out permanent facilities, professional sports team training camp, program for credit of higher education.
-Overnight Camp DHS 175 Overnight Wisconsin Administrative Code: Department Health Services (DHS) Duplicate requirements of ATCP 78.
+Wisconsin Administrative Rules: Department Agriculture, Trade and Commerce Protection (ATCP) ATCP 78 78.03 (11) Camp Definition: Camp means a recreational and educational camp.
+Overnight Camp 78.03 (60) Recreational and Educational camp means a camp premises, including temporary and permanent structures that are operated as an overnight living quarters where both food and lodging are provided for a camperan indoor or outdoor group living experiences with social, recreational, spiritual and education objectives during one or more seasons of the year.
+78.05 Permit Requirement Exclusions : overnight at a hotel, overnight less than 4 nights and w/out permanent facilities, professional sports team training camp, program for credit of higher education.
+Overnight Camp DHS 175 Wisconsin Administrative Code: Department Health Services (DHS) Duplicate requirements of ATCP 78.